Henri-Mikael-Korpela/simple-http-api-server/README.md

 A simple HTTP API server written in C.

+## Prerequisites

+- C compiler (GCC, tested on version 11.3.0)
+- Bash (for Linux, development distro is Ubuntu 22.04)

+All development and testing is performed on Linux.
+Therefore there are no specific instructions for other operating systems, but it may be possible to run the server on other operating systems.

 ## Running the server

 There are instructions for starting the server below.
 After you have successfully started the server, you may navigate to any of the following URLs: